 When you choose a doormat, select one that is reasonably easy to clean and effectively removes debris from shoes and paws.
 Be sure it is long enough to walk on with both shoes before going into your home.

 These three doormat cleaning materials will help you when it comes time to clean: a vacuum cleaner, a garden hose, and mild dish soap.
 Some people also use baking soda, a broom or a scrub brush, and a clothesline, depending on their cleaning method.
 Do check the manufacturer's directions before using anything other than a vacuum to clean your mat.

 Maintain a Cleaning Schedule

 While it's not necessary to deep clean or change your doormat every week, it's a good idea to follow this schedule to avoid tracking in unwanted dirt or allergens.

-- Shake out the doormats when you sweep your porch or after your lawn is mowed.
+- Weekly: Shake out the doormat when you sweep your porch or after your lawn is mowed.
 A good shaking will remove a lot of dust and dirt that otherwise might be tracked into your home.
-You can also help dislodge dirt ground into the mat by smacking the mat against an outside surface such as the sidewalk.
-After shaking, you can quickly vacuum the doormat to make sure all the dirt got out, whether it's a small hand-held or traditional vacuum cleaner.
-Doing this process weekly will help keep dirt and stains out of your doormat.
+You can also help dislodge dirt ground in the mat by smacking the mat against an outside surface such as the sidewalk.
+After shaking, you can quickly vacuum the doormat to make sure all the dirt got out, whether you use a small hand-held or traditional vacuum cleaner.
+Doing this weekly will help keep dirt and stains out of your doormat.

-Vacuum the doormats, if you haven't already, to release deeply embedded dirt that shaking alone won't always reveal.
+- Monthly: Vacuum the doormat, if you haven't already, to release deeply embedded dirt that shaking alone won't always reveal.
 This is a good time to inspect your doormat and make sure it's still in good condition.
-If your doormat smells strange, you can use baking soda to get rid of the odd odor.
-Put some baking soda on your doormat and let it sit for ten minutes before using a scrub brush to rub the baking soda in.
-You can let the mat sit for about five more minutes before vacuuming for a final time this month.
+If your doormat has a strange smell, you can use baking soda to get rid of the odd odor.
+Put some baking soda on your doormat and let it sit for ten minutes before using a scrub brush to rub in the baking soda.
+You can let the mat sit for about five more minutes before vacuuming.